breadchris/notes/pages/seagl___talk.md

 	- Write a framework
 	- Write a language
 	- Build the LEGOs that the next generation of developers will build with.
-	- If you haven't played with LEGOs, buy a set of LEGOs.
+	- Play with LEGOs.
 	- Chase that feeling with the work that you do.
 	- We know good things when we see them.
-	- History is great at showing us what things that "feel good" look like
+	- History is great at showing us what things that "feel good" look like.
 	- I miss the Living Computer Museum
 	- ![LCM Interactive.jpg](../assets/LCM_Interactive_1698824093607_0.jpg)
 	- Go, go, go to the Connections Museum
 	- ![The Connections Museum Seattle.jpg](../assets/The_Connections_Museum_Seattle_1698824128845_0.jpg){:height 505, :width 748}
 - Thank you!
-- I have some more stuff after this, for the curious
+- I have some more stuff after this, for the curious.
 - ![QR Code.png](../assets/QR_Code_1698812901097_0.png)
 - What am I going to do about it? collapsed:: true